At a Glance

 ✨Understand the Role

-Make sure you thoroughly understand the responsibilities of a Social Worker in the Assessment Team.
-Familiarise yourself with safeguarding practices and child protection laws, as these will likely be key discussion points during your interview.
+Make sure you have a clear understanding of the responsibilities of a Social Worker in the Assessment Team.
+Familiarise yourself with safeguarding practices and child protection policies, as these will likely be key discussion points during your interview.

 ✨Showcase Relevant Experience